During many industrial and manufacturing processes, water is combined with chemicals, oils, grease, fat and other containments.

 What is Oil Skimming?

-Oil skimming is the process of removing this floating oil from water.
-It is the first step in any recovery, recycle or reuse project, and has numerous benefits for businesses.
+Oil skimming is the process of removing floating waste oil, fat or grease from wastewater.
+It is the first step in any recovery, recycle or reuse project, and has numerous benefits for the environment, economy, and businesses.

 Read on to learn why you should skim.